thinhlpg/dbm301-excercies/README.md

 ## Getting Started <a name = "getting_started"></a>
 - The notebooks do not work on Google Colab, please run on local machine.
 You will need to install Jupyter Notebook or Jupyter Lab or VSCode to run the notebooks.
+- OS: Ubuntu 22.04 (WSL2).
+The notebooks might not work on Windows or MacOS.
 - Python version: 3.10
 - Install the dependencies:
   ```python